Batman: Arkham City: Awards

 In January 2012, Eurogamer listed it as the third-best game of 2012.
 In November 2012, Time named it one of the 100 greatest video games of all time and said, "It's hard to imagine a better superhero game than Batman: Arkham City.
 It's also hard to imagine a better video game in general."
 Also in November, Entertainment Weekly named it one of the ten best games of the past decade (2002–2012) and said, "this is the definitive superhero adventure of the decade."

 In 2013, Game Informer named it the best superhero game of all time, and GamingBolt listing it at number 62 on its list of the 100 Greatest Video Games Ever Made.

 In 2014, Empire placed it at number 12 on its list of the 100 Greatest Video Games of All Time, ahead of Arkham Asylum at number 28.
 PC Gamer named it the 68th-best PC Game, and IGN named it the 24th-best PC game of the preceding decade, and the 16th-best game of the contemporary console generation.

 In 2019, IGN listed it as the 54th-best video game of all time.
-Metacritic, The Hollywood Reporter, Forbes and IGN put the game among the best video games of the decade 2010–2019.
+Metacritic, The Hollywood Reporter, Forbes, and IGN put the game among the best video games of the decade 2010–2019.

+In 2023, IGN Nordic placed the game 8th on its list of the best PS3 games of all time.